 Option 2: Accessibility Shortcut (Control Center)

 If you only have Color Filters assigned, tapping the Accessibility Shortcuts control in Control Center will toggle it.
-Otherwise, a menu will open where you have to select Color Filters.
+Otherwise, a menu will open, and you will have to select Color Filters.

 Option 3: Back Tap (iPhone Only)